Glenn Cameron, CFA

 Conclusion

-The math is clear: a small Bitcoin allocation (4–12% depending on risk tolerance) improves portfolio efficiency as measured by the Sharpe ratio.
+The math is clear: a meaningful Bitcoin allocation (10–20% depending on risk tolerance) improves portfolio efficiency as measured by the Sharpe ratio.
 This isn't because Bitcoin is “going to the moon” — it's because its low correlation to traditional assets creates a genuine diversification benefit that partially offsets its extreme volatility.
+For retirees wondering if these numbers hold up over a 30-year horizon, we tested that directly in The Case for Bitcoin in a Retirement Portfolio.

 The optimal allocation depends on your starting portfolio, your risk tolerance, and your confidence in Bitcoin's forward-looking return assumptions.
 The Bitcoin Allocation Calculator lets you run these scenarios in seconds with your own portfolio mix.